Mitch Bouyer: Army scout and death at the Little Big Horn

 When Custer's command was divided into 3 battalions, about noon, Boyer was assigned to accompany Custer, whose battalion would be almost completely wiped out.
 There were only about a dozen survivors of Custer's battalion, all of whom had left it before the battle began.
-Soldiers in Reno's fight claimed to have seen Custer on the bluffs watching the retreat, but this was later shown probably to have been Boyer and Curley, who had ridden ahead of the main force.
 Boyer stayed with Custer and was killed in the Battle of the Little Big Horn.

 In 1984, a fire burned through much of the Custer Battlefield, enabling archaeological digs to be made.
 Part of a skull was found that was identified as Boyer's by comparison of the facial bones with a misidentified photograph.
 The skull fragment was found to the west of the monument on Custer Hill, at what is called the 'South Skirmish Line'.

 Boyer seems to have been a flamboyant character.
 He was wearing a piebald calf's vest the day of the fatal battle.

 After Boyer's death, his widow Mary was taken in by his close friend, Thomas Leforge.
 When his own wife died, Leforge married Mary and adopted her children.
-This is probably when Mitch's son was renamed, as Leforge had a son of his own named Tom.
-Mary died in 1916.